TeamAtomECS/AtomECS/README.md

 ### Current Limitations

 * atom-atom interactions are ignored.
 This isn't a problem for the 2D MOT that we want to simulate, but it is going to be incorrect for 3D MOT simulations which achieve higher steady-state densities.

+* Choices of Oven types as well as some other choices (e.x. shape of the wall) cannot be made using hte config file.
+A new "world" need to be created manually if all functionality of the program need to be used.